Chi Ceti

-Chi Ceti (χ Ceti), is the Bayer designation for a double star in the equatorial constellation of Cetus.
+Chi Ceti is a triple star in the equatorial constellation of Cetus.
+The name is a Bayer designation that is Latinized from χ Ceti, and abbreviated Chi Cet or χ Cet.
 They appear to be common proper motion companions, sharing a similar motion through space.
 The brighter component, HD 11171, is visible to the naked eye with an apparent visual magnitude of 4.66, while the fainter companion, HD 11131, is magnitude 6.75.
 Both lie at roughly the same distance, with the brighter component lying at an estimated distance of 76.6 light years from the Sun based upon an annual parallax shift of 42.58 mas.